Tuizi/tuizi.github.io/dailyperf/tests/angular_applyscope/doc/readme.md

 1 $digest() is bad, really, never use it
 2 $apply(_your code_) is to execute code that are not executed in the Angular context, like third party library, events dom...
-3 $timeout, $evalAsync, ... try to never use them.
+3 $timeout, $evalAsync, ... try to never use them and trust me, you can
 4 You can avoid 90% of $digest/$apply, the 10 others are only for point #2
 5 Only **one** misused $apply() or $digest() and you start a dramatic cascade of "... already in progress" errors.